Dakkaron/T-HMI-PEPmonitor/README.md

-# PepIt Physiotherapy Companion
+# PEPit Physiotherapy Game Console

 (Für den Text in Deutsch bitte nach unten scrollen.)

+## Disclaimer

+PEPit is a toy.
+It uses a cheap commodity airpressure sensor to control games, which can help kids enjoy their physiotherapy more.
+It is not a medical product, it doesn't have research, papers or a big pharma company behind it.
+It does not give medical or physiotherapy advice and in no way does it replace an actual physician or physiotherapist.
+If you use PEPit you are aware that it is only a toy and not a medical product.
+If you use it you do so at your own risk and I will not be held liable for anything you do with your PEPit.
+You have been warned.

 ## Overview

 Physiotherapy is challenging, especially for children with chronic conditions like Cystic Fibrosis.
 It takes time, is repetitive and often feels like a constant fight to get the child to actually do it right.

 PepIt is a small handheld games console that connects to compatible physiotherapy devices (see list below).
 It automatically monitors the execution of physiotherapy tasks and rewards the player in game when the tasks are executed correctly.
-There's also instant feedback on how well the task is being performed, so that the user can adjust their execution for a better result.

 It can also record every time it's used, so that your doctor or physiotherapist can review the data later.